 The good news is that you can conquer the beast and come back a changed person.

-After you detox, conquering alcohol addiction should be your number one priority for a long time to come.
+After you detox, conquering addiction should be your number-one priority for a long time to come.
 Due to kindling, your likelihood of experiencing hallucinations if you drink again rises – your slate is not wiped clean.

-Fortunately for you, it’s possible to leave alcohol addiction – and alcohol withdrawal hallucinations – in the past.
+Fortunately for you, it’s possible to leave addiction – and these illusions – in the past.

 You can start by proactively repairing your body and brain.